ROCHAAL/Acebook/README.md

 # AceBook

-A social networking application built using ruby on rails
+A social networking application built using ruby on rails.

 ## To run project on heroku